 The General Settings section contains the 'Modules' and 'Description' editors.

-1.1 Modules
+1.1 Model Type

-The 'Modules' editor provides an 'at a glance' view of which MU+ CS computation modules are active.
+The 'Model type' editor provides an 'at a glance' view of which MIKE+ features and modules are active.
+Active features and modules control the menus being accessible from the Setup tree view.